OfficeDev/office-ui-fabric-core/src/components/DatePicker/DatePicker.md

 4. Verify that the component is working the same as in the sample above.

 ## Dependencies
 This component has no dependencies on other components.
+It does, however, require [pickadate.js](http://amsul.ca/pickadate.js/) which is included in `jquery.fabric.min.js`.

 ## Accessibility
 More details will be added here.